-This degree aims to provide students with knowledge, competencies, skills and awareness of a broad variety of subjects linked together by the common theme of Marine and Antarctic Science.
-This rich and diverse theme emphasises an interdisciplinary approach that includes elements of biology, chemistry, physics, geology, oceanography, mathematics but also aims to integrate the natural sciences with management, policy and law.
+This degree will provide students with knowledge, competencies, skills and awareness of a broad variety of subjects under the over-arching theme of Marine and Antarctic Science.
+The degree takes an interdisciplinary approach that combines elements of biology, chemistry, physics, geology, oceanography and mathematics, integrating the natural sciences with management, policy and law.

 Areas of Study

-Marine Biology: This stream provides a rigorous education in plant science and zoology with a focus on the biology and ecology of marine organisms, such as algae, invertebrates, fish and mammals, and their dynamics in marine and Antarctic ecosystems.
-Sample course structure
+This stream provides a rigorous education in plant science and zoology with a focus on the biology and ecology of marine organisms, such as algae, invertebrates, fish and mammals, and their dynamics in marine and Antarctic ecosystems.

 Antarctic Studies KSA101